aedart/laravel-helpers/README.md

 #### IoC Service Container - no fallback ####

-If this package is used outside Laravel, then implemented traits cannot provide any fallback, in case a given instance was not set.
-If you wish to provide a default fallback, then you can simple overwrite the `getDefaultXZY` methods, in your component.
+Fallback is not available, for any of the implemented traits, if this package is used outside a Laravel Application.
+It is up to you, to provide a fallback, if such is needed.
+Should that be the case, then you can overwrite the `getDefaultXZY` methods, in your component.

 ```
 #!php